 So, this is a bit more complicated, but still do-able.
 I’ve done it.

 FIrst, note that if you are still using a KDP ISBN, it is owned by them and you cannot transfer a KDP ISBN anywhere.
 However, if you’ve purchased new ISBNs… you can republish your book with the new ISBN.

-To do this, you will have to re-upload your book again as a new book with the new ISBN.
-Make sure you’ve changed the ISBN in your interior files!
+To do this, you will have to re-publish your book again as a new book with the new ISBN.
+We recommend getting your ISBNs at myidentifiers.com through Bowker.
+Make sure you’ve changed the ISBN in your interior and cover files!